Hello and welcome to Dear Grief Guide,

 That version of you,

-That iteration of your life did not know this level of loss or heartbreak or hardship.
+Of your life did not know this level of loss or heartbreak or hardship.

 It did not know what it was like.